Yogurt (Recipe: lemon-yogurt waffles)

 One of the world's healthiest foods, yogurt is a good source of calcium, phosphorus, riboflavin-vitamin B2 and iodine, with beneficial effects on bone health, cholesterol, weight loss and the immune system.
 Yogurt adds tang, but also acts as a tenderizer in marinades.

-A staple in the diets of many Mediterranean cultures, it features in sweet and savory dishes, including Swiss chard tzatziki, orange yogurt cake, fruity yogurt scones, coleslaw, lamb in yogurt gravy, yogurt-marinated chicken, baked artichoke dip, and lemongrass frozen yogurt.
+A staple in the diets of many Mediterranean cultures, it features in sweet and savory dishes, including tzatziki, cole slaw, scones, and of course, frozen yogurt.

-Would Genghis Khan have loved a rhubarb, ginger and red berry smoothie?
+Would Genghis Khan have loved a yogurt smoothie?
 I think so.
 After all, he was the adventurous type.

 1-1/2 cups all-purpose flour